kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Hello everyone one, and welcome back.

-Earlier we saw how you can do pod-to-pod communication using pod IP addresses.
-This time we're going to do the same thing but using DNS names rather than IP addresses.
-That's possible thanks to Kubernete's own internal DNS service, which is called Kubernetes DNS.
-Kubernetes DNS is an addon that comes preinstalled by default in most installer options, including a minikube provisioned cluster.
-Kubernetes DNS is actually built on top of another open source software called CoreDNS.
+Earlier we saw how you can do pod-to-pod communication using IP addresses.
+This time we're going to do the same thing but using DNS names instead of IP addresses.
+That's possible by making use of Kubernete's own internal DNS service, which is called Kubernetes DNS.
+Kubernetes DNS is an addon that usually comes preinstalled in most installer options, including a minikube provisioned cluster.

-Ok before we show how kubernetes DNS works, let's first remind ourselves on how to do pod-to-pod communication using ip addresses:
+Ok before we show how kubernetes DNS works, let's first remind ourselves on how to do pod-to-pod communication using ip addresses, so I'm going to create the same centos and apache pods as last time:

 ```
 code configs/pod-centos.yml
 code configs/pod-httpd.yml
 ```

-These are the same pod yaml definitions I used before.
-So let's create these 2 pods
+Ok let's create these 2 pods:

 ```
 $ kubectl apply -f configs/pod-centos.yml -f configs/pod-httpd.yml